 Lessons not learnt at the WTO

-Chennai, Aug 2001 - It is not too much of an exaggeration to say that the next couple of months will decide the shape of the World Trade Organisation in the future and how far the institution is going to enjoy the confidence of a majority of the world’s Governments.
+IT is not too much of an exaggeration to say that the coming days will decide the shape of the World Trade Organisation in the future and how far the institution is going to enjoy the confidence of a majority of the world’s governments.

 It is no wonder then that the proposal for a new round is proving to be so controversial.
 But it is not a new round and its contents that will define the WTO in the years to come, but how the decision on its launch will be taken.